revinate/unification/styleguide-markdown.md

 ### General Layout

 This is the overall structure of every page.
-Content goes inside div with class `.l-main-content`
+Content goes inside div with class `.l-main-content`.
+Everything inside follows the standard Bootstrap 12-column grid, using `.row` and `.col-xs- .col-sm- .col-md- .col-lg`.
+Using  `.col-md-*` will stack on mobile and tile on desktop.

     @example
     div.l-app